-Fear is a powerful emotion that we all experience in our lives, and it is something that can be very challenging to deal with, but you can learn how to overcome fear and anxiety.
+Fear is a powerful emotion that we all experience in our lives, and it is something that can be very challenging to deal with, but you can learn how to overcome fear and anxiety with a few easy to follow actionable steps.

 When we are pursuing a new experience, like a new job opportunity, relationship, or starting a business, fear can hold us back.
 It can make us see challenges as insurmountable or make us over-prepare to the point that it slows our growth.